galaxyproject/training-material/topics/transcriptomics/tutorials/limma-voom/tutorial.md

 >    {: .solution}
 {: .question}

-It is considered good practice to make MD plots for all the samples as a quality check, as described in the edgeR workflow article [here](https://f1000research.com/articles/5-1438/v2).
+It is considered good practice to make MD plots for all the samples as a quality check, as described in the [edgeR workflow article](https://f1000research.com/articles/5-1438/v2).
 These plots allow expression profiles of individual samples to be explored more closely.
 An MD plot shows the log-fold change between a sample against the average expression across all the other samples.
 This visualisation can help you see if there are genes highly upregulated or downregulated in a sample.
 If we look at mean difference plots for these samples, we should be able to see the composition bias problem.
 The mean-difference plots show average expression (mean: x-axis) against log-fold-changes (difference: y-axis).

-Let's take a look at the MD plots for the two samples MCL1.LA and MCL1.LE that had the largest and smallest normalizaion factors.
+Let's take a look at the MD plots for the two samples MCL1.LA and MCL1.LE that had the largest and smallest normalization factors.

 The MD plots on the left below show the counts normalized for library size and the plots on the right show the counts after the TMM normalization has been applied.
 MCL1.LA had the largest normalization factor and was above the median line in the unnormalized by TMM box plots.
 MCL1.LE had the smallest normalization factor and was below the median line in the box plots.
 These MD plots help show the composition bias problem has been addressed.
 ![MD Plot LA](../../images/limma-voom/mdsampleLA.png "MD Plot for MCL1.LA before and after TMM normalisation")